City of Wilmington- A Guide to Natural Gas and Electric Aggregation Programs

-You will continue to receive your bill from your utility providers (DP&L for electric; Vectren for natural gas).
+You will continue to receive your bill from your utility providers (AES for electric; Vectren for natural gas).

-For DP&L customers, you will see a line on your bill indicating your electric is being provided by AEP energy.
+For DP&L customers, you will see a line on your bill indicating your electric is being provided by Energy Harbor.

 For Vectren customers, you will see a line on your bill indicating your natural gas is being provided by Volunteer Energy Services.